 To measure your ROAS, you need to compare your total spending with the revenue you generated from those ad spending.
 In other words, revenue / costs x 100 = ROAS.

 Our findings at Taylor Wells show that with the right set-up and pricing team in place, incremental earnings gains can begin to occur in less than 12 weeks.
 After 6 months, the team can capture at least 1.0-2.25% more margin using better price management processes.
 After 9-12 months, businesses are very often generating between 3-7% additional margin each year as they identify more complex and previously unrealised opportunities, efficiencies, and risks.

 Marketing metrics allow you to visualise and evaluate continuous data using operational, strategic, and analytical dashboards that explore which strategies work best.

 This also helps you to identify desired outcomes and why they matter so you can test, evaluate, and tweak your strategies.
-Then you can reexamine your business objectives, analyse current performance, and then set short-term and long term performance indicators.
-Reevaluating these with the senior management, your pricing, and sales teams encourage everyone to work on the same objectives, goals, and mission.
+Then you can reexamine your business objectives, analyse current performance, and then set short-term and long-term performance indicators.
+Reevaluating these with the senior management, pricing, and sales teams encourages everyone to work on the same objectives, goals, and mission.

 For a comprehensive view and marketing research on integrating a high-performing capability team in your company,